Standard illuminant: Illuminant series D

-Simonds supervised the characteristic vector analysis of the SPDs.
-Application of his method revealed that the SPDs could be satisfactorily approximated by using the mean (S0) and first two characteristic vectors (S1 and S2):
+Characteristic vector analysis revealed that the SPDs could be satisfactorily approximated by using the mean (S0) and first two characteristic vectors (S1 and S2):

 In simpler terms, the SPD of the studied daylight samples can be expressed as the linear combination of three, fixed SPDs.
 The first vector (S0) is the mean of all the SPD samples, which is the best reconstituted SPD that can be formed with only a fixed vector.
-The second vector (S1) corresponds to yellow–blue variation, accounting for changes in the correlated color temperature due to presence or absence of clouds or direct sunlight.
-The third vector (S2) corresponds to pink–green variation caused by the presence of water in the form of vapor and haze.
+The second vector (S1) corresponds to yellow–blue variation (along the locus), accounting for changes in the correlated color temperature due to proportion of indirect to direct sunlight.
+The third vector (S2) corresponds to pink–green variation (across the locus) caused by the presence of water in the form of vapor and haze.

-To construct a daylight simulator of a particular correlated color temperature one merely needs to know the coefficients M1 and M2 of the characteristic vectors S1 and S2.

-Expressing the chromaticities x and y as: